When does British Summer Time begin? Sooner than you think!

 Unless you’ve managed to wangle yourself a bit of winter sun (screw you, by the way) you’re probably so pale you’re translucent, and have become chemically bonded with the formless jumper you’ve been wearing every day since New Year’s.

-Five weeks from this Sunday, the clocks go forward, British Summer Time begins, and it’s now light until 7.20pm.
+In a mere two and a half weeks, the clocks go forward, British Summer Time begins, and it’s now light until 7:31pm.
+Madness!

-So you see, summer really is closer than you think.
+So whilst it may be currently blowing a gale, summer really is closer than you think.
 Hang on in there, London, we’re nearly there!